10up/wpacceptance/docs/project-setup.md

   You will be presented with some command prompts.
 Choose a project slug and select the defaults for the other options.
 When the command is finished, there will be a `wpassure.json` file in `wp-content` as well as a `tests` directory and an example test, `tests/ExampleTest.php`.

   WP Assure reads `wpassure.json` every time tests are run.

-  `wpassure.json` must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `snapshot_id` is optional and is explained in [Workflow and Snapshots](). `tests` points to your test files.
+The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `snapshot_id` is optional and is explained in [Workflow and Snapshots](). `tests` points to your test files.
 WP Assure tests are written in PHP and PHPUnit based.

   *There are a few important rules for wpassure.json:*